BerniHacker/Coronavirus/README.md

 _Currently, those files are updated daily around 06:00 - 08:00 UTC.
 Also, more plots will be added in the future._

 **If you are not interested in the code used to produce the plots, open the file in this [link](http://htmlpreview.github.io/?https://github.com/BerniHacker/Coronavirus/blob/master/Coronavirus_Finland.html), go to section 6. and focus on the plots and their description.
+You might be interested also at the tables and plots in section 7.
 Read also the disclaimers in section 1.**

 ---